sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 # SAS Studio Custom Steps for virtual Python environments

+>[!NOTE]
-> **NOTE**: Over time the steps in this subfolder will be deprecated and replaced with a new version that will be stored in a step-specific subfolder
+>Over time the steps in this subfolder will be deprecated and replaced with a new version that will be stored in a step-specific subfolder

 > 27AUG2025: Custom step **Python - Create a Virtual Environment** has a new version that now lives in a dedicated subfolder, see [subfolder Python - Create a Virtual Environment](../Python%20-%20Create%20a%20Virtual%20Environment).